 Sanitizing is a process of applying a cleaner or disinfectant to a surface with the intent to reduce pathogens on the surface.
 Disinfecting is a process of applying a disinfectant to a surface with the intent of eliminating most pathogens.
 Sanitizing and disinfecting are similar, but the major difference is the length of time a disinfectant remains wet on a surface.

 To properly test whether a surface has been thoroughly cleaned enough to apply an EPA-registered disinfectant, you can use an ATP meter.
 Take a sterile ATP swab and rub it against an area that has been cleaned.
 Return the swab to the plastic guard.
 Once sealed, break the plastic tip on the plastic guard, releasing the liquid into the base of the guard.
 Calibrate the ATP meter, then place the swab, encased by the plastic guard, for the appropriate time, generally 10 – 15 seconds.
 Generally 30 and below is considered safe for food preparation surfaces.
 The lower the ATP reading, the cleaner the surface.

 To find a company that provided deep cleaning for the coronavirus throughout the United States, visit ABRA at https://www.americanbiorecovery.org/.
-To locate a company that specializes in deep cleaning for the coronavirus in South Carolina, visit https://www.palmettocommercialservices.com.
+To locate a company that specializes in deep cleaning for the coronavirus in South Carolina, visit Palmetto Commercial Services at https://www.palmettocommercialservices.com.